toliaqat/xenon-wiki/Service-Design-Patterns.md

 client request and reply when the orchestration is complete.

 * _Is this service managing a collection of documents/services?_ Then it should be split into two:

-  a.
-A factory service that creates new service instances for each document
+  1. A factory service that creates new service instances for each document
-  b.
-A "child" service representing each item.
+  2. A "child" service representing each item.